viniciusbe/company-microservices/README.md

-# Spring Cloud Application Architecture
+# A Company application build with microservices

-This document provides an overview of the architecture of a Spring Cloud application.
+This document provides an overview of the architecture of a Company application, implementing microservices through Spring Cloud.
 The system is composed of several components to ensure scalability, resilience, and modularity.

 ## Architecture Overview